gled-rs/ccf2csv/README.md

+License is free to use and replicate and do whatever. credit appreciated but not necessary.

 simple python3 script to convert a vcard export ( nextcloud or any other really ) file into a contact.csv file with number\tname format.

 will also deduplicate name,tel contacts